Two things that surprised me about French olive oil

-For a long time, I thought the French olive oil I was buying in the supermarket here in Paris was terrific.
+For a long time, I thought the French olive oil I bought in the Paris supermarket was terrific.
 Then I had two surprises:

-When I read the label in detail there was nothing that said the olive oil was actually from France!
+When I read the label in detail, nothing said the olive oil was actually from France!
 The fine print stated the oil was from the European Union and outside the European Union.
 So basically, it was from anywhere in the world!
 I felt tricked.

 Well-known brands from Italy sold in US supermarkets revealed a similar situation a few years ago, which shocked US consumers: only a portion of what was in the bottle was from Italy.

-So, if what you have in your kitchen is olive oil purchased from the supermarket, it’s probably a poor imitation of what you could be getting if you bought a really good artisanal one.
+So, if you have olive oil in your kitchen purchased from the supermarket, it’s probably a poor imitation of what you could get if you bought a high-quality artisanal one.

 The second surprise came when I started going to gourmet food fairs in France: